The very best Spanish movies on Netflix and Spanish-language movies from around the world — fully reviewed per Rotten Tomatoes and IMDB

 (There are a lot of other great Spanish learning resources — here are our very favourites, written totally objectively.)

-We’ve spent time (between us) in different Spanish-speaking countries — most recently our sojourn in Colombia, to learn to dance salsa, was curtailed by the COVID-19 pandemic.
+We’ve spent time (between us) in different Spanish-speaking countries — most recently to Colombia, to learn to dance salsa.

 That didn’t stop us from watching some Colombian TV-shows both while there and after returning, picking up a whole bunch of Colombian slang!